 Antarctica Marathon and Half-Marathon

-The 16th Antarctica Marathon & Half Marathon presented by Virbram and New Balance is scheduled for March 9, 2015.
+The 18th Antarctica Marathon & Half Marathon is scheduled in two waves: March 10 and March 11, 2017.
 While exploring this most pristine corner of the planet, you will come face-to-face with Antarctic gems such as icebergs, penguins, seals and whales.
 Historians and scientists will provide lectures on board ship and wildlife excursions during landings in remote areas among seal colonies and penguin rookeries and at research bases.

-Departure from the U.S. is scheduled for late February with overnight flights to Buenos Aires for a three-night stay in Argentina's capital from March 2-5.
+Departure from the U.S. is scheduled with overnight flights to Buenos Aires for a three-night stay in Argentina's capital from March 3-6 or March 4-7.
 The deluxe Plaza Hotel Buenos Aires will host our guests and the welcome reception and banquet.
-Race check-in and a mandatory briefing on the rules and regulations governing this event takes place the same evening.
+Race check-in and a mandatory briefing on the rules and regulations governing this event will take place on March 4.

 Marathon Tours & Travel, the event organizer and exclusive tour operator, in conjunction with One Ocean Expeditions will provide the itinerary for runners and accompanying friends for this journey to the end of the Earth.
 The Akademik Ioffe and Akademik Vavilov will make the journey from Ushuaia, located at the southern tip of Argentina, through the Beagle Channel across Drake Passage, through the Shetland Islands and along the Antarctic Peninsula.